kikofernandez/programmingfightclub/chapter2.md

 We proceed to explain object-oriented programming using examples this domain.

-[^1]this refers to the concepts of the domain in discourse, that is, the entities and ideas that make up the travelling social network.
+[^1]: this refers to the concepts of the domain in discourse, that is, the entities and ideas that make up the travelling social network.